If you've got the talent and commitment to become an aerospace leader but need financial help, read on!!

 In 2003, the Royal Aeronautical Society launched the Centennial Scholarship Fund in celebration of one hundred years of flight and to look forward to the next generation of aerospace pioneers and experts in the 21st Century.

-Awards made so far include support towards:
+Awards include support towards:

 - Final year MEng students